hubwriter/dash-highlighter/README.md

 ### Step 4: Verify Installation

-1. Go to any GitHub page with dashes (like a pull request or issue)
+1. Refresh this page, or go to any GitHub page with dashes (like a pull request or issue)
 2. Look for highlighted dashes:
    - En dashes (–) will have black background with white text
    - Em dashes (—) will have yellow background